AB Split Campaigns

 NOTE: Clicking the envelope and plus symbol icon allows you to add a verified email that you have already added to My Sailthru for verification.

-Add a Data Feed and Ad Plan (optional)
+Add a Data Feed, Promotion, or Ad Plan (optional)

 You also have the choice here to include a Data Feed in your email, with or without a test.
 Data Feeds are used to supply content to not only emails, but website and other online content.
 Sailthru utilizes the following feed types, which should contain your product or content URLs: